filamentgroup/fg-carousel/demo/index.md

 <h2 class="docs">Similar example with interactive and focusable slide content</h2>
-<p class="docs">This carousel starts with HTML containing slides and thumbnail links, which are regular anchor links to each slide's corresponding ID attribute.
-It also has next/prev links that are automatically added through the addition of a <code>data-carousel-nextprev</code> attribute. </p>
+<p class="docs">This carousel contains focusable (linked) content to demonstrate how content can be accessed via a keyboard by tabbing between the slide links.</p>
 <fg-carousel data-carousel-nextprev="" class="marketing-example">
     <div class="carousel_nextprev_contain"><!-- optional wrapper to allow for next-prev arrows to relatively position to a direct wrapper of the slides -->
     <div class="carousel_pane" aria-label="Series of images of city scenes">